JeremieLitzler/vueschool-course/course-pinia-the-enjoyable-vue-store.md

 ### What are potential usecases of subscribing to state

-- Undo or Redo functionnality: see
+- Undo or Redo functionnality: [see this example for a simple Cart store](https://github.com/JeremieLitzler/vueschool-course/blob/project-pinia-the-enjoyable-vue-store/pinia-course-project/src/plugins/PiniaHistoryPlugin.js).

 Read [more in the docs](https://pinia.vuejs.org/core-concepts/state.html#Subscribing-to-the-state)